tomcam/tinygh/docs/README.md

-# tinygh is the smallest GitHub Pages/Jekyll test, with some VuePress observations
+# tinygh is the minimal GitHub Pages/Jekyll test, with some VuePress observations

 See this on [GitHub Pages](https://tomcam.github.io/tinygh/)

-A miniature Jekyll-style installation with
+This is a minimal Jekyll-style installation, which means it works on GitHub Pages.
+There's also some compatibility with VuePress.
+It consists of:

 * Base `/docs` directory
 * A README.md that links to another page
 * An orphan page named todo.md that no other page links to